-5.2.4.5 Graduated engagement
+3144 5.2.4.5 Graduated engagement

-- 3134 Although many DoS attacks can typically be thwarted by intrusion detection systems, they are sometimes - 3135 difficult to detect because requests to services seem to be legitimate.
-It is therefore prudent to be careful - 3136 in the use of resources when responding to requests.
-If a known consumer tries to interact via a public - interface that is not specified in the service contract, a service is not obliged to notice such an interaction - 3138 request.
-In order to avoid vulnerability to DoS attacks, a service provider should be careful not to commit - 3139 resources beyond those implied by the current state of interactions; this permits a graduation in - 3140 commitment by the service provider that mirrors any commitment on the part of service consumers and - attackers alike.
-A successful approach, however, cannot be implemented at the service-level alone it - 3142 involves a defense-in-depth strategy, coupling the use of intrusion detection systems, routers, firewalls, - and providing the protections discussed in this section.
+3145 Although many DoS attacks can typically be thwarted by intrusion detection systems, they are sometimes 3146 difficult to detect because requests to services seem to be legitimate.
+It is therefore prudent to be careful 3147 in the use of resources when responding to requests.
+If a known consumer tries to interact via a public interface that is not specified in the service contract, a service is not obliged to notice such an interaction 3148 request.
+In order to avoid vulnerability to DoS attacks, a service provider should be careful not to commit 3149 3150 resources beyond those implied by the current state of interactions; this permits a graduation in 3151 commitment by the service provider that mirrors any commitment on the part of service consumers and attackers alike.
+A successful approach, however, cannot be implemented at the service-level alone - it 3152 3153 involves a defense-in-depth strategy, coupling the use of intrusion detection systems, routers, firewalls, and providing the protections discussed in this section.
+3154

-5.2.5 Access Control
+3155 5.2.5 Access Control

-5.2.5.1 Conveying Authentication and Authorization Information
+3156 5.2.5.1 Conveying Authentication and Authorization Information

-- When an actor initiates an interaction with a service, that service may call other services or be part of a - 3147 chain of service interactions as it carries out its functionality.
-Any service provider is aware of the - 3148 immediate service consumer but, in some cases, for example, to provide proper access control to its data, - 3149 a service provider may want information on who besides the immediate consumer is expected to see the - 3150 data that is being requested.
-A significant question is whether trust of the immediate consumer should - 3151 include trust that the immediate consumer will ensure proper data handling by its immediate consumer - and back through any chain of service interactions.
-If this is not sufficient, conveying authentication and - 3153 authorization information becomes a necessity, and the challenge becomes one of creating a conveyance - process that gives more assurance than merely trust of the immediate consumer.
-This is a challenge both - 3155 within and between ownership domains. - 3156 The security concerns related to conveying authentication and authorization information throughout - 3157 intermediaries introduce significant complexity.
-Although an actor may directly authenticate to a service - 3158 provider, that service provider may interact with other service providers in order to carry out its - 3159 functionality, possibly without the knowledge of the initiator.
-There may therefore be privacy and - 3160 confidentiality concerns related to conveying security information about the initiating actor.
-There may - 3161 also be issues related to authorization, in that the initiating actor may need to explicitly delegate consent - 3162 for intermediate services to act on the initiator's behalf. - 3163 The following sections cover two approaches for conveying authentication and authorization information - in a SOA ecosystem.
-These approaches involves conveying sufficient attributes, as discussed in section - 3165 5.2.1.3, which may be a single unique identifier or a set of identifiers that can be used in access control - 3166 decisions.
+3157 When an actor initiates an interaction with a service, that service may call other services or be part of a chain of service interactions as it carries out its functionality.
+Any service provider is aware of the 3158 immediate service consumer but, in some cases, for example, to provide proper access control to its data, 3159 3160 a service provider may want information on who besides the immediate consumer is expected to see the 3161 data that is being requested.
+A significant question is whether trust of the immediate consumer should 3162 include trust that the immediate consumer will ensure proper data handling by its immediate consumer 3163 and back through any chain of service interactions.
+If this is not sufficient, conveying authentication and authorization information becomes a necessity, and the challenge becomes one of creating a conveyance 3164 process that gives more assurance than merely trust of the immediate consumer.
+This is a challenge both 3165 3166 within and between ownership domains.
+3167 The security concerns related to conveying authentication and authorization information throughout 3168 intermediaries introduce significant complexity.
+Although an actor may directly authenticate to a service 3169 provider, that service provider may interact with other service providers in order to carry out its 3170 also be issues related to authorization, in that the initiating actor may need to explicitly delegate consent